 Northern California Home Sales

-❱ Pending home sales fell 16.6% from the second quarter, suggesting that the market softened during the late summer months.
+❱ Pending home sales were down 9.8% from the second quarter, suggesting that the market is likely going to continue cooling as we move through the balance of 2023.

 Northern California Home Prices